 Domestic Partner Benefits

-Find out how to use the Imputed Income and Taxes Worksheet to help determine the actual cost (imputed income) of domestic partner benefits.
+Find out how to use the Imputed Income and Taxes Worksheet to help determine the actual cost (imputed income) of eligible domestic partner benefits.

 Tax implications